-A sibling link is defined as a child's brother or sister (living in the same household) already on roll and attending the school you have applied to or at an adjacent infant/junior school (ie College Park Infant School) and who will still be attending the school the following academic year.
-This category includes step-brothers/step-sisters; adoptive and foster brothers/sisters living in the same household or children whose parents are married or cohabiting and live together within the same household.
-This does not include siblings who live in a different household.
+A sibling link is defined as a child's brother or sister (living in the same household) already on roll and attending the school you have applied to or at an adjacent infant/junior school (ie King's Academy College Park - Infant) and who will still be attending the school the following academic year.
+This category includesstep-brothers/step-sisters; adoptive and foster brothers/sisters living in the same household or children whose parents are married or cohabiting and live together within the same household.
+Thisdoes not include siblings who live in a different household.
 Twins, triplets and other children of multiple births will be admitted above the admission limit of a school if the limit has been reached by admitting one of the multiple birth children.
 A sibling link at the school does not guarantee admission to the school.